 Osprey Aether/Ariel 60/55 vs 70/65 vs 85/75 [or PRO?]

-As you know, besides Arc'teryx Jackets, I review and admire Osprey Backpacks (full list at the bottom) the most here in this site, so I'm usually asked a lot of questions.
+As you know, besides Arc'teryx jackets, I review a lot of Osprey backpacks (full list at the bottom), so I'm often asked a lot of questions about them.

-But if you desperately want a short answer:
+But if you really want a quick answer:

-I'd recommend the Aether AG 70 (or Ariel AG 65) over the 55/60/75/85 to most of you.
-It's also quite pretty, and this Adirondack Green is really liked by many - including me.
-PRO would be an overkill unless either used for thru-hikes or alpine expeditions.
+I recommend the Aether Plus 70 (or Ariel AG 65) over the 55/60/75/85 to most of you.
+The PRO versions are overkill unless you intend to wear it for thru-hikes or alpine expeditions.

 This will boost your chances of choosing the right volume for your own needs and desires.